Institute for Management and Innovation: History

-The institute was founded in 2013 as a centre for professional degree programs on the university's Mississauga campus, which have historically been based on the St. George campus.
-Its establishment coincided with the opening of the four-storey Innovation Complex, a CA$29.7 million expansion of the Kaneff Centre under the leadership of UTM principal Deep Saini.
+The Institute for Management and Innovation was founded in 2013 as a centre to consolidate professional degree programs on the Mississauga campus.
+Its establishment coincided with the opening of the four-storey Innovation Complex, a $29.7-million (CAD) expansion of the Kaneff Centre overseen by principal Deep Saini.

-IMI is set to participate in the inaugural Canada Climate Week Xchange (CCWX) in 2025.
+IMI participated in the inaugural Canada Climate Week Xchange (CCWX) in 2025.